 Have you ever wondered how today’s oxygen concentrators came to be?
 While the use of oxygen for medical purposes has been around since the 1800s, the use of modern day oxygen concentrator technology is fairly new.
 You might be surprised by the progression from early oxygen tanks that physically stored oxygen to modern day oxygen concentrators that pull oxygen from the surrounding air, which is then delivered to patients.
 In fact, the history of oxygen therapy might have started earlier than you would guess.
-Learn more about the history of oxygen therapy and the various oxygen therapy devices that have existed since the 1800s in the “History of Oxygen Concentrators” infographic below.
+Read on to learn more about the history of oxygen therapy and the various oxygen therapy devices that have existed since the 1800s.